Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-Superb... they can see how we all need to work together on this, and how it starts with us.
+I found some of the online resources (videos and information) really helpful for starting discussions.

 Did the resource encourage new ways of thinking and talking about the value food?